ank232/DevelopmentOrg/README.md

 - The Dispatcher class contains a method dispatch() that contains System.TriggerOperation.
 - This Dispatcher class is called inside the trigger passing the trigger operation type (after insert, before insert, etc).
 - Based on trigger operationType the dispatcher is calling the respective handler class method.
-- Using this framework, the trigger is separate from any logic and only contains the dispatch().
+- Using this framework, the trigger is separated from any logic and only contains the dispatch().

 ## User Interface